sohooo/nvim2/README.md

 ## Bindings

 Here's a list of some useful keyboard bindings.
-To get an overview and search trough them, use `:Telescope keymaps`
+To get an overview and search trough them, use the `:Telescope keymaps` command.

 ### Finding stuff with Telescope